J4skii/Learning-Disability-Detector/README.md

 # Learning Disability Detector

-This is a Flask-based web application designed to help detect learning disabilities such as dyslexia, dyscalculia, and memory-related issues through a series of assessments.
+This is a Flask-based web application designed to help detect learning disabilities such as dyslexia and memory-related issues through a series of assessments.

 ## Features